Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Experimental evaluation

+{The required \texttt{push} action to proceed with the task has a conflicting precondition with the offline plan, see ${\bm C^{(hold)}}$ in eq.~\eqref{eq:prior_conflicts}. }

-\end{example} In this situation, a conflict with the offline plan arises, as can be seen in $\bm C_h$.
-Even though the desired state specified in the BT is \texttt{isHolding(obj)}, in this particular moment there is a higher preference in having the gripper free due to a missing precondition to proceed with the plan.
-Algorithm~\ref{alg:idea} selects then the action that best matches the current prior desires, or equivalently that minimises expected free-energy the most, that is \texttt{PlaceOnPlate} to obtain $l_h = [0,\ 1]^\top$.
-This allows then to perform the action \texttt{Push}.
-At this point, there are no more preferences with high priority, thus the prior over the state $l_h$ is only set by the BT as $\bm C_h = [1,\ 0]^\top$.
-Now the object can be picked again and placed on the table since no more conflicts are present.
+Even though the desired state specified in the BT is \texttt{isHolding(obj)}, at this particular moment there is a higher preference for having the gripper free due to a missing precondition to proceed with the plan.
+Algorithm~\ref{alg:idea} selects then the action that best matches the current prior desires, or equivalently that minimises expected free-energy the most, that is \texttt{placeOnPlate} to obtain ${l^{(hold)}} = [0,\ 1]^\top$.
+This allows, then, to perform the action \texttt{push}. {Once the place location is free after pushing, the high-priority preference on having the location free is removed from the prior.
+As a consequence,} there are also no more preferences pushed with high priority over the state ${l^{(hold)}}$ which is only set by the BT as ${\bm C^{(hold)}} = [1,\ 0]^\top$.
+The red cube is then picked again and placed on the table since no more conflicts are present.